-Rob Humphreys has been a leader and practitioner in adult education for many years and held the role of Director of The Open University in Wales from 2007 to 2017.
+Rob Humphreys joined the HEFCW Council in 2018 and has been Interim Chair of Council since January 2021.
+He has been a leader and practitioner in adult education for many years and held the role of Director of The Open University in Wales from 2007 to 2017.
 Before joining the OU Rob was Director of the National Institute of Adult Continuing Education in Wales, and prior to that taught adult education at Swansea University for 12 years.
 During his time at Swansea he worked on the award-winning Community University of the Valleys project for which he was awarded a Distinguished Teaching Award, and was a founder member and first chair of the Swansea Festival of Learning.

 He was twice elected by University leaders in Wales to the post of Vice Chair of the sector-wide body, Universities Wales.

-Rob has been appointed by the Government to serve on a number of major reviews and Commissions in Wales, each leading to major constitutional or sectoral change.
-In the fields of higher and further education these include the Independent Review of Higher Education (2009), the All-Wales Convention (2009-2010), the Commission on Devolution (the ‘Silk Commission’, 2010 – 2014), and most recently the Diamond Review of higher education funding in Wales (2015-16).
+Rob has been appointed by the Welsh and UK Governments to serve on a number of major reviews and Commissions, each leading to major constitutional or sectoral change.
+These include the Independent Review of Higher Education (2009), the All-Wales Convention (2009-2010), the Commission on Devolution (the ‘Silk Commission’, 2010-2014), and most recently the Diamond Review of higher education funding in Wales (2015-16).
 He was appointed by the Welsh Government as Chair of the independent review of governance in further education (the Humphreys Review) and as the independent chair of the merger of the two Workers Educational Association organisations in Wales to become WEA Cymru (now Adult Learning Wales) of which he was the first chair of the governing body.
 On two occasions was appointed as specialist adviser to the Welsh Affairs Committee of the United Kingdom Parliament.

-He is a member of the Independent Commission on the College of the Future, and in 2019 was appointed as a Trustee of the British Council (for which he also chairs its Wales Advisory Committee).
+He is a member of the Independent Commission on the College of the Future, a Trustee of the National Museum of Wales, and a Trustee of the British Council (for which he also chairs its Wales Advisory Committee).

 Originally from Montgomeryshire where he was brought up on a tenanted family farm, Rob was a labourer on leaving school and was later awarded a trade union scholarship to attend Ruskin College Oxford as a mature student.
-He is an elected Fellow of the Learned Society of Wales and in 2015 was awarded a CBE for his contribution to adult education and voluntary movements in Wales.
+He is a graduate of Cardiff University.
+Rob is an elected Fellow of the Learned Society of Wales and in 2015 was awarded a CBE for his contribution to adult education and voluntary movements in Wales.